parrt/tensor-sensor/README.md

 Cause: @ on tensor operand W w/shape (764, 100) and operand X.T w/shape (764, 200)
 ```

-You can also get the full computation graph for an expression that includes all of these sub result shapes.
+You can also get the full computation graph for an expression that includes all of the sub-expression shapes.

 ```python
 W = torch.rand(size=(2000,2000), dtype=torch.float64)